-- 4.18 It is recognised that due to timing of returns there may be a need to restate the previous month's outturn to reflect the final reported position for that month.
-Scoring accounting adjustments on a cumulative basis has the potential to distort actual profiles of spend and this is particularly important for spend funded by RRI borrowing.
-Therefore on lines relating to RRI borrowing, the Outturn and Forecast Outturn returns should score any accounting adjustments in the correct month so that Outturn and Forecast Outturn returns report the profile of spend as it would have been had the spend been correctly recorded in the first instance. - 4.19 As the outturn reported by departments is most likely produced from financial systems which close each period to further adjustment, we would not expect to see restatement of the overall monthly spend more than 2 months after it is first reported. - 4.20 However if it is discovered that there have been errors in reporting then it is expected that a corrected position be reported at the first opportunity.
+- 4.18 The guiding principle for all monthly reporting is to ensure that each month shows the resource consumed in that month and that financial system adjustments should not distort that.
+It is however recognised that due to timing of returns there may be a need to restate the previous month's outturn to reflect the final reported position for that month.
+Scoring accounting adjustments on a cumulative basis has the potential to distort actual profiles of spend.
+The Outturn and Forecast Outturn returns should score any accounting adjustments in the correct month so that Outturn and Forecast Outturn returns report the profile of spend as it would have been had the spend been correctly recorded in the first instance. - 4.19 As the outturn reported by departments is most likely produced from financial systems which close each period to further adjustment, we would not expect to see restatement of the overall monthly spend more than 2 months after it is first reported. - 4.20 However if it is discovered that there have been errors in reporting then it is expected that a corrected position be reported at the first opportunity.